2024–25 FC Barcelona season: January

-Barcelona began the new year by defeating Barbastro 4–0 in the Copa del Rey round of 32.
-Four days later, they beat Athletic Bilbao 2–0 in the Supercopa de España semi-finals to set up a final with Real Madrid.
+Barcelona began the new year by defeating Barbastro 0–4 in the Copa del Rey round of 32, with Szczęsny and Toni Fernández making their debuts for the club.
+Four days later, they beat Athletic Bilbao 0–2 in the Supercopa de España semi-finals to set up a final with Real Madrid.

-In the final Barcelona beat Real Madrid 5–2 to win the Supercopa de España.
+In the final Barcelona beat Real Madrid 2–5 to win the Supercopa de España.
 Albeit a man down following the dismissal of goalkeeper Wojciech Szczęsny, Barcelona came back from a goal down with four goals in a dominant first half at the King Abdullah Sports City Stadium in Jeddah, clinching the trophy for a record 15th time from the grasp of their fierce rivals.
 The win also gave Hansi Flick his first trophy in charge of the club.

 In the Copa del Rey round of 16, Barcelona beat Real Betis 5–1 at home to advance to the quarter-finals.
 They then played their first league game of 2025 which was a 1–1 away draw with Getafe.
 This crushed Barca's title hopes even more as they were now 5 points behind Atlético Madrid.

 In the Champions League Barcelona faced Benfica at the Estádio da Luz.
 Benfica took the lead in the 2nd minute through a Vangelis Pavlidis goal.
 Robert Lewandowski equalised from the penalty spot in the 13th minute before Pavlidids scored twice to put Benfica 3–1 up.
-Raphinha scored in the 64th minute to make it 3–2, but Araújo scored a own goal to make it 4–2 to Benfica.
+Raphinha scored in the 64th minute to make it 3–2, but Araújo scored an own goal to make it 4–2 to Benfica.
 Lewandowski scored a pen in the 78th minute to give Barcelona hope before Eric Garcia scored in the 86th minute to make it 4–4.
-Raphinha then scored in the 96th minute to win the game 5–4 for Barcelona.
+Raphinha then scored in the 96th minute to win the game 4–5 for Barcelona.
 The win confirmed Barcelona would finish in the top 8 of the league phase, earning automatic advancement to the Champions League round of 16.

 Barcelona won a La Liga match for the first time in four attempts after beating Valencia 7–1 at home, to keep their title hopes alive despite being 7 points behind leaders Real Madrid.

-Barcelona's final Champions League league phase match finished as a 2–2 draw against Atalanta, which prevented the former from pipping Liverpool to top spot in the league phase table; the club finished 2nd, two points off top spot.
+Barcelona's final Champions League league phase match finished as a 2–2 draw against Atalanta on 29 January, which prevented the former from pipping Liverpool to top spot in the league phase table; the club finished 2nd, two points off top spot.
+The next day, midfielder Unai Hernández was transferred to Al-Ittihad for €4.5 million.